finos/regular-table/examples/column_mouse_selection.md

 our `reapplyRowTDSelection()` - checking the `MetaData` of each `td` and adding or removing the class if a `column_header` matches a `MOUSE_SELECTED_COLUMN_HEADERS`.

-This could be refactored to DRY up the examples but the legibility of the examples suffer.
+This could be refactored to DRY up some duplication but the legibility of the examples suffer.
 ```javascript
 const reapplyColumnTDSelection = (table) => {
     const elements = table.querySelectorAll("tbody td");